 I am a continuing student and I don't know my login details

-If you need reminding of your username, please contact Admissions on 02920416010; or if you just need to reset your password please click here.
+If you need reminding of your username, please contact the IT Helpdesk on 02920417000; or if you just need to reset your password please click here.

 When will I receive my student finance ?

 Undergraduate students need to apply for student finance for each year of your course and should apply for student finance asap once applications open.
 Once your student finance application has been approved you should receive a payment schedule for any tuition fees and/or maintenance you have applied for from Student Finance themselves.
 As long as you've applied prior to the deadline (see dates below) and your application has been fully approved, then your first maintenance payments should be paid to in the 1st week of term.
-Subsequent payments are usually based around the term dates of your programme.
+Subsequent payments are usually based around the dates on your Student Finance Notification.